In September of 1995, Sony Entertainment Network launched its most famous creation on the Western market: the PlayStation.

 They called it “console”, I had vaguely heard that word before.

 A friend of mine explained me the difference: “Home computer = programs and games.
 Console = only games allowed”.

-I later discovered that there were already other consoles from other brands, but that is another retro story.
+I later discovered that there were already other consoles from other brands and I had even seen and tried some, years before.
+For some reason, though, at the time I had not completely realized what they were.
+Anyway, that is another retro story.

 May of ’96 came and most of my schoolmates would say: “I cannot wait for school to end.
 I am going to play all summer with my brand new PlayStation.
 My parents promised me one as a graduation gift. ”

 In June, that hopeful sentence had been replaced by a direct question: “Where to buy a PlayStation?”

 The “PS bug” had already spread and it was now impossible to stop… Everybody wanted the latest high-tech gizmo, but only a few could afford it.
 Not to mention that, at some point such console went out of stock.

 Guess what!
 My friends and me “unhealthily”carried that bug and we did anything we could even if just to see and touch that magic grey plastic box made by Sony.